||1.Promulgated in accordance with the Ministry of Education Order Tai-Chiao-Ching-Shu-Fu-Tzu No. 1092114010B on December 16, 2020

 d) Criteria for final review:

-i) Vision for developing the regional youth hub, promotion strategies, and concrete goals (30%).
+i) Vision for developing the regional youth hub, promotion strategies, and the sustainability of the concrete goals (30%).

-ii) Overall execution plan for the regional youth hub (40%).
+ii) Overall execution plan and achievements of the regional youth hub (40%).

 iii) Relative commitment from the local government (20%).